IonysosHedblom/pathfinder/README.md

-# The Trailblazer
+# The Pathfinder

-Welcome to the Trailblazer!
-I built this app because pathfinding algorithms fascinated me.
-I wanted to see whether I could visualize them.
-I hope you enjoy!
+Welcome to the Pathfinder!
+I built this application because I find pathfinding algorithms interesting.
+So I wanted to see whether I could build something that visualizes some of the most popular algorithms in action.
+I really enjoyed the process of building this project and eventhough it was challenging, I learned alot.
+If you are unsure of what a pathfinding algorithm is or how to use the application, there is a tutorial that explains everything.
+Hope you enjoy using the application.

 ## Everything below this line was automatically created by Create React App